”Establishing a Quality Culture in Higher Education Institutions: Exploring innovative concepts, local realities and regional trends“

 Key topics include:

-This interactive session is designed to present inputs from expert speakers, foster dialogue, share good practices from different world regions, and inspire innovative approaches to science communication across diverse contexts.
+This interactive session is designed to present inputs from expert speakers, foster dialogue, share good practices from different world regions, and inspire innovative approaches to institutional quality culture across diverse contexts.

 DIES Web Seminar